 Naomi earned a Masters Degree in Urban Planning from Columbia University.
 There she focused on urban sustainability, specifically green roofs on underutilized property.
 She was awarded the William Kinne Fellowship Award for further research in France, Israel and Germany.

 Naomi is dedicated to being present, engaged and proactive when serving on a board.
-In addition to being on the board of No Longer Empty and The Fullerton Center in Newburgh, Naomi is an advisory member to the Institute for Public Architecture, Universal Hip Hop Museum, and Modern Maputo.
+In addition to being on the board of No Longer Empty and The Fullerton Center in Newburgh, and member of Storm King Art Center's Young Council.
+Naomi is an advisory member to the Institute for Public Architecture, Universal Hip Hop Museum, and Modern Maputo.
 She is a fellow at the Urban Design Forum and a member of ULI Next professional group.
 She is co-founder and co-chair the American Planning Association's Arts & Culture subcommittee.

 She also founding trustee of Awesome Newburgh Foundation and serves on City of Newburgh's Transportation Committee.